Is your data toxic or clean? How to prepare for CCPA

 - Can be used for any purposes without notifying consumers and offering the opportunity to opt-out;

-- Does not give the consumer the option to opt-out.
+- Does not give the consumer the option to opt-out or request their data is deleted.

 The implications of using identifiable personal information, or toxic data, will cost businesses millions to maintain every year.
 When an automated defensible deidentification strategy is just a click away, there is no excuse not to act.